How Much Do Clarinet Lessons Cost?

 The Average Clarinet Lesson Cost:

-Clarinet lessons generally cost between $40-$70 per hour, depending on the teacher level, the location and length of lesson, and whether the lessons are in-person or online.
+Clarinet lessons typically cost between $40 and $70 per hour*, depending on the teacher’s education, teaching and performance experience, location, and whether lessons are online or in person.

 Try a Half Hour Clarinet Lesson Completely For Free!